 Part Description object Required.
 Always the name of a FileSystemObject . pathspec Required.
-Always the name of a FileSystemObject .
-Required.
 The path (absolute or relative) to a specific file.

 The GetFileVersion method returns a zero-length string ("") if pathspec does not end with the named file or if the file does not contain version information.